wpXPRESS-WP-support/Latter-day_Linker/readme.txt

 = Features =

-* Automagically change a scripture reference such as "Moroni 10:3-5" into a link like this: "[Moroni 10:3–5](https://www.churchofjesuschrist.org/study/scriptures/moro/10/3-5#3).
+* Automagically change a scripture reference such as "Moroni 10:3-5" into a link like this: [Moroni 10:3–5](https://www.churchofjesuschrist.org/study/scriptures/moro/10/3-5#3).
 * Control whether the scripture links open in a new window or the same window.
 * Prevent the linking of any passage by preceding it with an exclamation mark, ie. !Moroni 10:3-5.
 The exclamation mark will not show up in the published blog post.
 This is mostly useful when you inadvertently trigger a scripture link where you don’t want one, as in “the Omni 2 digital camera is an improvement over the popular Omni 1.”
-* Optionally disable linking of all Bible references so as not to conflict with other Bible linking plugins.
+* Disable linking of all Bible references so as not to conflict with other Bible linking plugins.

 == Screenshots ==

 1. Latter-day Linker settings page.
 2. Unlinked references in the post editor.
 3. Automatically linked references in the published post.

-= Known issues =

-* Does not play well with many code prettification plugins like Markdown, Textile, etc.

-= Feedback =

-Are *you* using LDS Linker?
-Have any great ideas for new features?
-Let us know using our [contact form](https://wordx.press/contact/).
-Cheers!

 == Installation ==